CARBON

 Image_2.jpg

-The gap lies not in accounting frameworks, but in how emissions data is used.
+The issue is not the absence of accounting frameworks.
+It is how emissions data is interpreted and used.

-The GHG Protocol has become the global foundation for greenhouse gas accounting, enabling organisations to quantify emissions in a consistent and comparable way across sectors and geographies.
+The GHG Protocol has become the global foundation for greenhouse gas accounting, enabling organisations to measure emissions consistently across sectors and geographies.
+However, the protocol itself was designed to create transparency and comparability.
+What organisations choose to do with that visibility is where the real challenge begins.

 What the GHG Protocol actually does — and what it doesn’t